campusrover/gesture_controlled_bot/README.md

 Our final project is a mini scouter robot that can be controlled through hand gestures and voice commands.
 The robot uses a Leap Motion Controller to detect hand gestures and an Alexa to detect voice commands from the user.
 It then makes actions depedning on the commands it receives from either the Alexa (which takes priority; gestures are paused if a voice command is detected) or the Leap Motion Controller.

 ## Project Objective
-The goal of our project was to create a robot that can be used by law enforcement or the military to navigate through before a human does.
-The robot will be able to take in commands through hand gestures or voice as a way to “scout out” an area.
+If humans can’t enter an area because of unforeseen danger, what could be used instead?
+We created MiniScouter to combat this problem.
+The goal of our project was to create a robot that can be used to navigate or “scout” out spaces with directions coming from the Leap Gesture Controller or voice commands supported by Alexa.
+The robot takes in commands through hand gestures or voice, and interprets them.
+Once interpreted, the robot preforms the action requested.

 ## Setup
+Follow setup instructions in the (link to final deliverable)

 ## Implementation
 ### Local